ldtteam/MinecoloniesWiki/source/buildings/cowboy.md

     <recipe>cowboy</recipe>
 </div>

-Welcome to the Cowboy Herder’s Hut Information Site.
+Welcome to the Cowboy Herders' Hut Information Site.

-Before you choose a place to build the Cowboy herder Hut, take into account the location from the Restaurant, Warehouse and/or other Herder(s).
+Before you choose a place to build the Cowboy herder's Hut, take into account the location from the Restaurant, Warehouse and/or other Herder(s).
 After you have selected a place for the hut you have to craft the Cowboy Hut block and place it with the [Building Tool](../../source/tutorials/building_tool).
 Once the Cowboy Hut is placed, the Cowboy will be automatically assigned (or you can manually assign one with the best [Traits](../../source/tutorials/worker_info) for a Baker if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).

 Now you will have to issue the builder the “Build” assignment so it can build the “Cowboy’s Hut”.
-Once the builder is done,, you will have to capture and bring in 2 of the appropriate animals to the herder's hut.
+Once the builder is done, you will have to capture and bring in 2 of the appropriate animals to the herder's hut.
 The herder will not catch and bring in any animal, only breed and butcher the ones in his hut area, so make sure you provide it with 2 initial animals of the type of herder you have built (Cows, sheep, pigs or chickens).

 **Note:** The Herder will only keep alive 2 of every kind of animal per hut level, so at level 5 they will have 10 animals in their holding pens alive to breed and butcher. this means they will keep *MORE* and have faster production and collection of meats, drops and by products.
 So: